klucly/nogui/README.md

 # INFO

-Thats the game engine where you can make programs without gui `(Like in console)` very easy
+Thats the game engine where you can make games without gui `(Like in console)` very easily

-Was been testing on linux
+Has been tested on linux

 ## Installation